I'm Still Here (album)

 I'm Still Here is the fifth and final studio album by American country music artist Mindy McCready.
-It was released on March 23, 2010 by Linus Entertainment.
+It was released on March 23, 2010, by Linus Entertainment.
 The album includes the single "I'm Still Here," as well as re-recordings of her 1996 singles "Guys Do It All the Time" and "Ten Thousand Angels."
 Mindy performed on Fox & Friends to promote the album in April 2010.
-This is McCready's final release before her death in 2013.
+This is McCready's final release before her suicide in 2013.

 Critical reception

 Stephen Thomas Erlewine of Allmusic gave the album three out of five stars, stating "the songs are generally a mixed bag, veering from sweetly melancholy to syrupy, but McCready has never been more sensitive as a vocalist, pulling the album through the rough patches and convincingly selling the notion that she’s a sober survivor."
 Jessica Phillips of Country Weekly magazine rated it two-and-a-half stars out of five, saying that it "peaks" with the title track.
 She said that McCready's vocals were "confident" but added that the album was a "hodgepodge of songs."